Find Trusted Heat Pump Repair Specialists Near You

 What is the average lifespan of a heat pump?

-The average lifespan of a heat pump is between 15 and 20 years..
+With proper maintenance, heat pumps typically last for 15-20 years.
 However, how well you maintain it, usage frequency, and the local climate can affect that number.
-It's best to have your heat pump professionally serviced at least twice a year.
+Regular maintenance is crucial for maximizing the lifespan of your heat pump.
 As the system ages, it becomes less efficient and more prone to malfunctions.

 What is a heat pump's SEER rating?

 SEER (Seasonal Energy Efficiency Ratio) measures the cooling efficiency of a heat pump when it's functioning as an air conditioner.
-The higher the SEER rating, the more efficient the system and the more energy you'll save.
-Modern heat pumps typically have higher SEER ratings.
+The higher the SEER rating, the more efficient the system at cooling your space.
+Look for a heat pump with a SEER rating of 15 or higher for good efficiency.

 What is a heat pump's HSPF rating?